CzaxStudio/Ferrum-Studio/README.md

 Most editors treat Nim as an afterthought — a language server plugin bolted onto a general-purpose tool.
 Ferrum Studio is different.
 Every feature, shortcut, snippet, error message, and template is designed around the way Nim developers actually work.

+*Note --> The IDE is still in v0.7

 ---

 ## Screenshots